 There are a lot of situations when everyone can receive a flight compensation.

 Let’s go into details now!

-According to the Regulation (EC) No 261/2004, you are entitled to compensation if:
+According to the regulation, you are entitled to EU flight compensation if:

 It should be your airline’s fault for you to be entitled to flight compensation.

-Plus, if you are at the airport, you have a right to care.
+Plus, if you are at the airport, you have the right to care.